-SI.
-Issue Clarification

-No.

-6. Appropriate clarification may be issued regarding taxability of Cost Petroleum
+CL No Toolio Clavisiantian SI.
+No. Issue Clarification 6.
+Appropriate clarification may be issued regarding taxability of Cost Petroleum As per the Production Sharing Contract (PSC) between the Government and the oil exploration & production contractors, in case of a commercial discovery of petroleum, the contractors are entitled to recover from the sale proceeds all expenses incurred in exploration, development, production and payment of royalty.
+Portion of the value of petroleum which the contractor is entitled to take in a year for recovery of these contract costs is called "Cost Petroleum".
 The relationship of the oil exploration and production contractors with the Government is not that of partners but that of licensor/lessor and licensee/lessee in terms of the Petroleum and Natural Gas Rules, 1959.
 Having acquired the right to explore, exploit and sell petroleum in lieu of royalty and a share in profit petroleum, contractors carry out the exploration and production of petroleum for themselves and not as a service to the Government.
-Para 8.1 of the Model Production Sharing Contract (MPSC) states that subject to the provisions of the PSC, the Contractor shall have exclusive right to carry out Petroleum operations to recover costs and expenses as provided in this Contract.
-The oil exploration and production of service to GOI and thus not taxable per se.
-However, cost petroleum may be an indication of the value of mining or exploration services provided by operating member to the joint venture, in a situation where the operating member is found to be supplying service to the oil exploration and production joint venture.
+Para 8.1 of the Model Production Sharing Contract (MPSC) states that subject to the provisions of the PSC, the Contractor shall have exclusive right to carry out Petroleum Operations to recover costs and expenses as provided in this The oil exploration Contract. production contractors conduct all petroleum operations at their sole risk, cost and expense.
+Hence, cost petroleum is not a consideration for service to GOI and thus not taxable per se.
+However, cost petroleum may be an indication of the value of mining or exploration services provided by operating member to the joint venture, in a situation where the operating member is found to be supplying service to the oil exploration and production joint venture. (emphasis supplied)

-(Emphasis supplied)

-38. A perusal of the aforesaid Circular reveals that Contractors carry out the exploration and production of petroleum for themselves and not as a service to the Government of India and "Cost Petroleum" is not a consideration for service to Government of India and thus not taxable per se.
-It is, therefore, more than apparent that the aforesaid Circular only confirms the view taken by the Tribunal in the decision rendered on 6-10-2021.

-39. The Circular dated 24-9-2014, on which reliance has been placed by the Learned Special Counsel appearing for the Department, is not applicable to the facts of the present case.
+- 38. A perusal of the aforesaid Circular reveals that Contractors carry out the exploration and production of petroleum for themselves and not as a service to the Government of India and "Cost Petroleum" is not a consideration for service to Government of India and thus not taxable per se.
+It is, therefore, more than apparent that the aforesaid Circular only confirms the view taken by the Tribunal in the decision rendered on 06.10.2021. - 39.
+The Circular dated 24.09.2014, on which reliance has been placed by the learned special counsel appearing for the Department, is not applicable to the facts of the present case.
 It needs to be noted that the said Circular is generically in relation to Joint Ventures.
-The subsequent Circular dated 12-2-2018 is specifically on the issue involved in the present case, namely taxability of "Cost Petroleum" in relation to a Production Sharing Contract.

-40. It is, therefore, not possible to sustain the order dated 31-12-2018, which has been assailed in Service Tax Appeal

-No. 86004 of 2019 and Service Tax Appeal No. 86007 of 2019, as also the order dated 31-8-2020 that has been assailed in Service Tax Appeal No. 86312 of 2020.
+The subsequent Circular dated 12.02.2018 is specifically on the issue involved in the present case, namely taxability of "Cost Petroleum" in relation to a Production Sharing Contract. - 40.
+It is, therefore, not possible to sustain the order dated 31.12.2018, which has been assailed in Service Tax Appeal No. 86004 of 2019 and Service Tax Appeal No. 86007 of 2019, as also the order dated 31.08.2020 that has been assailed in Service Tax Appeal No. 86312 of 2020.

-41. It would, therefore, not be necessary to examine the issue relating to the applicability of the extended period of limitation.

-42. Thus, for all the reasons stated above, the impugned orders dated 31-12-2018 and 31-8-2020 passed by the Commissioner are set aside and the appeals are allowed.
+- 41. It would, therefore, not be necessary to examine the issue relating to the applicability of the extended period of limitation. - 42.
+Thus, for all the reasons stated above, the impugned orders dated 31.12.2018 and 31.08.2020 passed by the Commissioner are set aside and the appeals are allowed.

-(Pronounced in open Court on 4-1-2022)
+(Pronounced in open Court on 04.01.2022.)